IPVS-AS/TDLIoT/README.md

 Before using the web interface, please replace the link to the catalogue in the ```script.js``` file.
 ## TDLClient
 The TDLClient is a Java library for using the topic catalogue in your project.
-The contains two parts which can be used independetly:
+The TDLCLient contains two parts which can be used independently:

 The main *TDLClient* class provides functionality to publish and subscribe to topics with the MQTT protocol.
 Instead of extracting the address or topic manually out of the topic description, the client wraps all this functionality.
 The class provides an interface for subscribing to a single topic tdl, multiple topics or all topics returned by a search.
-For publishing the TDL of the broker can be added in the same manner and returns the human readable topic name.
+For publishing, the TDL of the broker can be added in the same manner and returns the human readable topic name.
 Internally it creates connections to the brokers and manages the send and incoming messages using the [eclipse paho](https://www.eclipse.org/paho/) MQTT client.